osbuild/osbuild-composer/HACKING.md

 `IMAGE` has to be a path to an cloud-init-enabled image matching the host operating system, because that's what the packages where built for above.
+Note that the Fedora/RHEL cloud images might be too small for some tests to pass.
+Run `qemu-img resize IMAGE 10G` to grow them, cloud-init's growpart module will grow the root partition automatically during boot.

 The second argument points to a directory from which cloud-init user-data is generated (see `tools/gen-user-data` for details).
 The one given above tries to